AdobeDocs/analytics-platform.en/help/stitching/faq.md

 +++ Can Customer Journey Analytics use Identity Map fields?

-No, Customer Journey Analytics cannot currently use Identity Map fields for stitching.
+Tes, Customer Journey Analytics can use Identity Map fields for stitching.

 +++